Laura Alexander, PhD

-In university teaching, Dr. Alexander's courses include “Religion and Human Rights”; "War, Religion, and Human Rights"; and “Introduction to Religious Ethics.”
-Several of her courses include service-learning components.
-Other areas of teaching expertise include religion and migration, healthcare and human rights, and business ethics.
-She has a particular interest in student advising and student development, having previously worked as an academic and career advisor, and all of her courses include the goal of helping students gain – and articulate – the skills and knowledge that will help them begin fulfilling careers and act in their communities as engaged citizens.
+In university teaching, Dr. Alexander's courses include “Religion and Human Rights”; "War, Religion, and Human Rights"; and “Public Health, Religion, and Human Rights,” as well as introductory courses in world religions and religious ethics.
+Several of her courses include service-learning components, and she also has experience teaching bioethics and business ethics.
+She has a particular interest in student advising and student development, having previously worked as an academic and career advisor.
+All of her courses seek to help students gain – and articulate – skills and knowledge for fulfilling careers and engaged citizenship in their communities.